Skip To Main Content Skip To Footer

 Hermès Soleil d’Hermès porcelain plates.

-Martínez de Salas gathered her friends at Che Che‭, ‬Etéreo’s al fresco Japanese-fusion restaurant‭, ‬where pre-lunch margaritas were toasted in front of a mural by famed Mexican artist Manuel Felguérez‭. ‬At Itzam‭, ‬they sat down to local delights like vuelve a la vida verde‭, ‬lechén‭, ‬and Wagyu tetela—all served family style‭. ‬In the restaurant’s comal surrounded by artisanal baskets‭, ‬guests took turns trying their hands at tortilla-making‭, ‬working with a‭ ‬tortillera‭.‬
+Martínez de Salas gathered her friends at Che Che‭, ‬Etéreo’s al fresco Japanese-fusion restaurant‭, ‬where pre-lunch margaritas were toasted in front of a mural by famed Mexican artist Daniel Barreto‭. ‬At Itzam‭, ‬they sat down to local delights like vuelve a la vida verde‭, ‬lechén‭, ‬and Wagyu tetela—all served family style‭. ‬In the restaurant’s comal surrounded by artisanal baskets‭, ‬guests took turns trying their hands at tortilla-making‭, ‬working with a‭ ‬tortillera‭.‬

 As the sun drew closer to the horizon‭, ‬the women strolled the walkways above Etéreo’s mangroves before shedding their sandals for the white sand beaches on the Caribbean Sea‭. ‬Soaking in the beauty of their surroundings‭, ‬like so many artisans of the past‭, ‬they watched as the shadows of the palm trees stretched ever longer on the shore‭, ‬the‭ ‬splendor of this remarkable place once more captivating the imagination of a generation‭.‬